Is Shen Yun a Falun Gong Show? Explained Simply

 A Heavenly Scene Appears

-A grounding gong I could feel beneath my feet, resonant trumpets and the grand accompaniment of a live orchestra greets first followed by one of the most dazzling scenes I have ever seen.
-Literally dazzling, bright colours form a screen filled with diverse people that populate what looks like a grand paradise.
+The grounding vibration of a gong I could feel beneath my feet, resonant trumpets, and the grand accompaniment of a live orchestra greeted us first, followed by one of the most dazzling scenes I have ever seen.
+Literally dazzling, bright colours formed a screen filled with diverse figures populating what looked like a grand paradise.

-The only thing that comes to mind to compare is the Sistine chapel, but the people in the screen actually moved, and, in addition to the people in the screen, the audience was also moved.
+The only thing that comes to mind to compare it to is the Sistine Chapel, but the people on the screen physically moved, and, in reaction to the scene in front of them, the audience was emotionally moved.
 I could see many wiping away their tears.

 And then there was the stage itself.

-The clouds from the paradise on the screen actually felt like they poured onto the stage.
-Actual artificial clouds gently floated off stage and ladies garbed in vibrant colour, danced with movements with fluidity and finesse I didn’t think people could pull off.
+The clouds from the paradise on the screen appeared to pour onto the stage as artificial clouds gently floated across it, and ladies garbed in vibrant colours danced amidst the clouds with a fluidity and finesse I didn’t think people could pull off.

-And that was just the first piece out of ten or more, each piece showcasing a piece of traditional china, from the graceful court dancers of Tang, to the robust and powerful riders of Mongolia and quaint charm of the Hmong, just to name a few.
+And that was just the first piece out of ten or more, each showcasing a part of traditional China — from the graceful court dancers of the Tang dynasty, to the robust and powerful riders of Mongolia, and the quaint charm of the Hmong, just to name a few.

 What’s the Relationship Between Falun Gong and Shen Yun?

-What's its relationship with the meditating folks?
-What I found was that it turns out, the troupe was founded by classical Chinese dancers who went to the United States, but they didn’t leave their motherland in one piece … They were also Falun Gong practitioners, those meditating folks, but back there they were heavily persecuted in 1999 after it surged in popularity. [read: Is Falun Gong political?
+What I found was that the troupe was founded by classical Chinese dancers who went to the United States — but they didn’t leave their motherland in one piece… They were also Falun Gong practitioners, those same meditating folks.
+Back home, they were heavily persecuted in 1999 after the practice surged in popularity. [read: Is Falun Gong political?
 My thoughts on the topic]

-So they fled, but as all artists are, they wanted to tell a story–the story of ancient China, the history of Chinese dance, the enduring values and principles along with the countless historical and mythical classics over 5000 years of some of the biggest dynasties ever in the world.
+So they fled.
+But as artists tend to do, they wanted to tell a story — the story of ancient China, the history of Chinese dance, the enduring values and principles, along with the countless historical and mythical classics spanning 5000 years and some of the biggest dynasties the world has seen.

-And also a story of the tragedy where a tyrannical regime aimed to crush its own national identity and foundation, spinning heroes as villains and villains as heroes.
+And also a story of tragedy — where a tyrannical regime aimed to crush its own national identity and foundation, spinning heroes as villains and villains as heroes.

-The communist regime in China didn’t stop at mutating the arts and history but even their own people's minds.
-They led the cultural revolution which proceeded to systematically destroy countless historical artifacts, books of great thinkers and anything else that could suggest that a government should hold to value-driven responsibilities.
+The communist regime in China didn’t stop at mutating the arts and history, but even sought to reshape their own people’s minds.
+They led the Cultural Revolution, which proceeded to systematically destroy countless historical artifacts, books by great thinkers, and anything else that could suggest a government should hold to value-driven responsibilities.

-Even Falun Gong was no exception to this threat, even though the community, only ever espoused meditation and compassion to your fellows, had many regime members and was completely apolitical, but its popularity convinced the chairman at the time that it had to be gotten rid of.
+Even Falun Gong was no exception to this threat.
+The community only ever espoused meditation and compassion towards your fellows, had many regime members among its practitioners, and was completely apolitical—but its popularity convinced the chairman at the time that it had to be gotten rid of.

 How do Shen Yun tell their story?

-And so Falun Gong practitioners who hailed from China founded Shen Yun, which means “The beauty of divine beings dancing” as it depicts in Chinese (Someone had to tell me that, I don’t know mandarin …)
+And so Falun Gong practitioners who hailed from China founded Shen Yun, which roughly means “the beauty of divine beings dancing,” as it depicts in Chinese (someone had to tell me that — I don’t know Mandarin…).

 So Allen, after the history lesson, is it a Falun Gong show?

-Almost all of it is a showcase of an old art form (that is super boosted by a live orchestra and digital screen that didn’t exist back in the good old days!) with a brief depiction of why it's such a rare form nowadays, and a tragedy that's ongoing today.
+Almost all of it is a showcase of an old art form (super boosted by a live orchestra and digital screen that didn’t exist back in the good old days), with a brief depiction of why it’s such a rare form nowadays — and a tragedy that’s still ongoing today.

 But you may be asking: “I heard that it tries to shove an ideology down our throat?”

-Personally, I’ve seen it many times, and all pieces depict a story or song.
-I never felt attacked or felt lectured myself (as almost all pieces were physical performances).
-Also, many well-known artists have said that art has the potential to impart complex ideas, challenge rigid ideals, and evoke strong emotions in its audience.
-So, what would Shen Yun be if it didn’t challenge the tyrannical view held by the CCP while presenting a culture that many Chinese people would be proud to show off to the world?
+Personally, I’ve seen it many times, and all the pieces depict a story or song.
+I never felt attacked or lectured (as almost all pieces were physical performances).
+Many well-known artists have said that art has the potential to impart complex ideas, challenge rigid ideals, and evoke strong emotions in its audience.
+So what would Shen Yun be if it didn’t challenge the tyrannical view held by the CCP while presenting a culture that many Chinese people would be proud to show to the world?

 All up, I definitely got my money’s worth each time, and I bet almost everyone who watched it would feel the same.